-Otoplasty typically serves two functions: setting prominent ears back closer to the head, and reducing the size of large ears.
-Ear surgery may also be helpful for the following conditions:
+Otoplasty surgery typically serves two functions.
+This includes setting prominent ears back closer to the head and reducing the size of large ears.
+Additionally, patients who are missing ears from injury or other causes can have new ears constructed.
+Despite the reason for surgery, an otoplasty dramatically improves the appearance of the ears.
+Ear surgery may be helpful for the following conditions:

 - Large or protruding ears